mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 #### Accumulator machine <a name="accum"></a> [UP↑](#tof)
 ![acu](https://user-images.githubusercontent.com/43972902/104486744-7d5f0280-55cc-11eb-9001-66b1ab929c18.png)

-In Computer Science an *accumulator* is a register for short-term, intermediate storage of arithmetic and logic data in a CPU.
+In Computer Science an *accumulator* is a register for short-term (pol. *krótkoterminowe*), intermediate (pol. *pośredni*) storage of arithmetic and logic data in a CPU.
 The term *accumulator* is rarely used in reference to CPUs, having been replaced around the turn of the millennium by the term *register*.
 In a modern computers, any register can function as an accumulator. <br/>
 An *accumulator machine* has one special register, called the *accumulator*.
-The accumulator stores the result of every ALU operation, and is also one of the operands to every instruction (pol. *jest takze jednym z operandow kazdej instrukcji*).
+The accumulator stores the result of every ALU operation, and is also one of the operands to every instruction (pol. *jest takze jednym z operandów kazdej instrukcji*).
 This means that our ISA can be less complicated, because instructions only need to specify one operand, instead of two operands and a destination.
 Accumulator architectures have simple ISAs and are typically very fast.
 Unfortunately, accumulator machines are difficult to pipeline.
 One example of a type of computer system that is likely to use an accumulator is a common desk calculator. <br/>
 Ok, once again, because it's very important. *Accumulator* is the name for special register, almost each architecture which uses this register is called *accumulator machine*.
 In this machine one of the arguments must be from accumulator (we can see it in the picture, one data in *ALU* comes from accumulator register).
 Very popular *accumulator machine* is [PIC](https://en.wikipedia.org/wiki/PIC_microcontrollers) or [8051](https://en.wikipedia.org/wiki/Intel_8051).
 If processor doesn't have accumulator then it can save result of calculations in general purpose register like in *ARM* architecure.
 Without a accumulator, it would be necessary to write the result of each calculation in main memory.
 Access to main memory is slower than access to a register like an accumulator. **An accumulator machine, can be called a 1-operand machine, or a CPU with accumulator-based architecture**.
 Modern CPUs are typically 2-operand or 3-operand machines.

 #### Register-to-Register machine
 ![regtoreg](https://user-images.githubusercontent.com/43972902/104588861-4be84480-5669-11eb-9f5e-a258659b406f.png)

-One of the more common architectures is a Register-to-register architecture, also called a 3 register operand machine.
+One of the more common architectures is a *register-to-register* architecture, also called a 3 register operand machine.
 In this configuration, the programmer can specify both source operands, and a destination register.
 Unfortunately, the ISA needs to be expanded to include fields for both source operands and the destination operands.
 This requires longer instruction word length.

 #### Register Stack machine <a name="regstac"></a> [UP↑](#tof)
 ![regstack](https://user-images.githubusercontent.com/43972902/104589436-26a80600-566a-11eb-9677-a948f1794bee.png)